 Dramatic coloratura soprano Stefanie Kemball-Read trained at Trinity College of Music, graduating with distinction from their postgraduate diploma programme.
 During her time there she performed lead roles in every college production, her portrayal of nun Constance in Les Dialogues des Carmélites earning her the Paul Simm opera prize.
 She was also selected to perform the Song cycle ‘On this Island’ at the W.H.
 Auden centenary concert at the Greenwich Old Royal Naval College Chapel and gained accolades for her performance in both Lieder and French song.
 Her vocal dexterity and magnetic stage presence have enabled her to perform across a number of genres from cabaret to coloratura.
 She excels in exciting and diverse repertoire, ranging from the vocally virtuosic to the delicately expressive, running the full gamut of the emotional palette in between.
-Stefanie continues her vocal training and development with celebrated soprano Cathy Pope, in the Swedish / Italian school of singing technique.
+Stefanie continues her vocal training and development with in the Swedish / Italian school of singing technique under David Jones and is currently learning with Neil Baker.

 Like all personnel working in the Performing Arts, Stefanie was extremely hard hit by the Pandemic when all performance work ceased.
 This period afforded her a very special experience however in working with the medium of online performance.
 During this time she performed the one-woman Poulenc opera La voix humaine for London based company Opera at Home.
 Performing live on Zoom to the audience, she was able to deliver this extremely complex, beautiful and moving piece with a multi-faceted media interface, the performance interwoven with previously shot video inlays.